 Population structure and subdivision

-The spatial genetic structures of D. plantaginea inferred with TESS, DAPC and STRUCTURE, and the respective DIC, BIC and ΔK, are shown in Figure 2 and supplementary material Figures S4 to S9.
+The spatial genetic structures inferred for D. plantaginea with TESS, DAPC and STRUCTURE, and the respective DIC, BIC and ΔK, are shown in Figure 2 and supplementary material Figures S4 to S9.
 For each K value, CLUMPP analyses produced highly similar clustering patterns among the 10 repetitions (average G’ > 95%).
-We therefore only present here the major modes.
+We therefore only presented here the major modes.

 With TESS, increasing K above 3 did not reveal any additional cluster (Figure S4).
 For K = 3, TESS analyses revealed a clear partition between the Moroccan samples (blue), and other samples (European and North American, orange).
 An additional cluster was identified comprising only one Italian individual (yellow) (Figure 2a).
 With DAPC, increasing K above 4 did not reveal well-delimited new clusters, i.e., only individuals with multiple admixtures were assigned to the new clusters (Figure S5).
 For K = 4, DAPC identified three well-delimited clusters (Figure 2b): one in Eastern Europe (i.e., Bulgaria, Italy and Romania, in yellow), one in Morocco (blue), one in the USA (orange), plus another cluster that comprised the rest of the Western European (Spain, France, Belgium, the UK) and Danish samples (pink).
 With STRUCTURE, increasing K above 5 did not reveal additional clusters.
 For K = 5 (Figure 2c), samples were partitioned as follows: Morocco (blue), the USA (orange), Spain (pink), Eastern Europe and Italy (green), and Western Europe and Denmark (yellow).

-We used the inferences from the STRUCTURE analysis in subsequent analyses because it revealed the finest population genetic structure.
-Genotypes were then assigned to a given population if their membership coefficient for that population exceeded 0.625 (Table 1 and Table S1).
-We chose this threshold based on the bimodal distribution of membership coefficients inferred with STRUCTURE (Figure S10).
+We used the inferences from STRUCTURE in subsequent analyses because it revealed the finest population genetic structure.
+Genotypes were then assigned to a given population if their membership coefficient for that population exceeded 0.625 (Tables 1 and S1).
+We chose this threshold based on the bimodal distribution of cumulative coefficients inferred with STRUCTURE for K=5 (Figure S10).
 A total of 175 individuals (30% of the dataset) could not be assigned to any population and were not included in subsequent analyses.

 We further visualized and quantified the genetic differentiation among populations with a principal component analysis (PCA, Figure 2d) and FST estimates (Figure 2e), respectively.
 Among all populations, FST values were low but all significant (Figure 2e).
 Pairwise genetic differentiation was the lowest between the European populations (FST = 0.02, P-value < 0.0001, Figure 2e); the Moroccan and US populations were the most differentiated (Figure 2e).
 The PCA showed similar genetic relationships among the five populations (Figure 2d).